-Dr. Aaron Provance understands the need to get kids outside.
-In addition to being Medical Director of Pediatric Sports Medicine, he’s a seasoned mountaineer, mountain biker, backcountry skier, ice climber and big advocate for getting kids into nature.
-He’s also a father of 3-year-old triplets, so he’s realistic about what that entails.
+Pediatric sports medicine specialist Aaron Provance, MD, understands the need to get kids outside.
+In addition to his expertise in pediatrics, he’s a seasoned mountaineer, mountain biker, backcountry skier, ice climber and big advocate for getting kids into nature.
+He’s also a father of triplets, so he’s realistic about what an outdoor excursion with kids entails.

 “The key is having fun,” he says.
 “If they’re not having fun, you’re not going to want to do it again.”